 § 115C-379.
 Method of enforcement.

-The rules shall require school principals to authorize a minimum of two excused absences each academic year for religious observances required by the faith of a student or the student's parents.
-The rules may require that the student's parents give the principal written notice of the request for an excused absence a reasonable time prior to the religious observance.
-The student shall be given the opportunity to make up any tests or other work missed due to an excused absence for a religious observance.
+The rules may require that the student's parent or legal guardian give the principal written notice of the request for an excused absence a reasonable time prior to the religious observance or military leave.
+The student shall be given the opportunity to make up any tests or other work missed due to an excused absence for a religious observance or military leave.

 § 115C-380.
 Penalty for violation.